5th National Conference on Male Victims of Domestic Abuse

 21st November 2017

-National Council For Voluntary Organisations (8 All Saints Street London N1 9RL – behind King’s Cross Station)
+National Council For Voluntary Organisations 8 All Saints Street, London, N1 9RL Behind King’s Cross & St Pancras International Stations

 Conference Sponsor: TBC

-One in every six men in Britain will suffer from domestic abuse in their lifetime and one in every three domestic abuse victims are male.
-There is a growing need to ensure men and their children receive support and responses from organisations in the statutory, private and third sector, at a local, regional and national level.
+One in every six men in Britain will suffer from domestic abuse in their lifetime whilst one in every three domestic abuse victims are male.
+There is a growing need to ensure men and their children receive male-victim friendly support and responses from organisations in the statutory, private and third sectors – at a local, regional and national level.
+This includes ensuring statutory, safeguarding and equality obligations are met.

 Speakers Confirmed so far

-- Dr Elizabeth A. Bates (University of Cumbria)
+- Dr Elizabeth A. Bates (Lecturer in Applied Psychology, University of Cumbria)

 Sessions will include: